FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 ### Create Container

-Now, our connection to GridDB server is successful.
+Now, our connection to the GridDB server is successful.
 Let's move on to create a container for our dataset which will help us to insert our data.

-GridDb containers are created by specifying the `ContainerInfo` class objects which consists of `ContainerName` , `Columns info list` and `Container Type`.
+GridDB containers are created by specifying the `ContainerInfo` class objects which consist of `ContainerName` , `Columns info list` and `Container Type`.

 The `Container Name` could be any name you like.However, the `Columns info list` must be a list of lists, each nested list containing the column name and the column type.
 Lastly, for `Container Type` specify the type of container which in our case is `griddb.ContainerType.TIME_SERIES`